Home page||

 investigation.
 The use of a searchlight during the hours of darkness should be considered.

-The crew should perform regular shipboard inspections throughout the duration of the port call.
+The crew should perform regular shipboard inspections throughout the port call.

 In ports particularly prone to drug smuggling, it should be considered to employ additional